About the Journal

 Journal Specific Requirements

-• All published articles are academically reviewed by 2-3 peer reviewers (Double-Blind Peer Review).
+- All published articles are academically reviewed by at least 2 peer reviewers (Double-Blind Peer Review).

 Journal History

-The Journal of Education and Learning Reviews (JELR), ISSN 3057-0387 (Online) established in 2024 by the DR.KEN Institute of Academic Development and Promotion, Thailand, publishing 6 issues (Bi-Monthly per issue) annually.
+The Journal of Education and Learning Reviews (JELR), ISSN 3057-0387 (Online) established in 2024 by the DR.KEN Institute of Academic Development and Promotion, Thailand, publishes 6 issues (Bi-Monthly per issue) annually.

 Plagiarism Policy